spf13/spf13-vim/README.md

 ## Prelude

-Emacs is probably the best text edtitor in the world.
+Emacs is probably the best text editor in the world.
 However, the process of coming up with a useful Emacs configuration is long and difficult.
 It's this process that separates you from truly taking advantage of Emacs's power.
 I like to refer to this process as the